 Determination of the R0 Values

-To measure the R0 (R-not) values, depending upon the desired cuvette size and volume, prepare two protein samples at the same concentration of total protein, 4 micromolar, one with the protein labeled with the donor dye only and one with the protein labeled with the acceptor dye only [1-TXT].
+To measure the R0 (R-not) values, depending upon the desired cuvette size and volume, prepare two protein samples at the same concentration of total protein, one with the protein labeled with the donor dye only and one with the protein labeled with the acceptor dye only [1-TXT].

 Talent preparing protein samples.
 TEXT: For SecA, use a protein concentration of 4 M SecA monomer.